UTHINKUKNOWME/CEHv10StudyGuide/9-Security-in-Cloud-Computing.md

 - **Service Oriented Architecture** - API  that makes it easier for application components to cooperate and exchange information
 - Insufficient due diligence - moving an application without knowing the security differences
 - Shared technology issues - multitenant environments that don't provide proper isolation
-- Unknown risk profiles - subscribers simply don't know what security provisions are made int he background
+- Unknown risk profiles - subscribers simply don't know what security provisions are made in the background
 - Others include malicious insiders, inadequate design and DDoS
 - **Wrapping Attack** - SOAP message intercepted and data in envelope is changed and sent/replayed
 - **Session riding** - CSRF under a diferent name; deals with cloud services instead of traditional data centers